pedrohenriquecordeiro/breweries-case/src/pipeline/gold/readme.md

 This folder contains the "gold" layer ETL job for the Bees Data Platform.
 The gold job is responsible for transforming and aggregating curated data from the silver layer, producing analytics-ready datasets stored in Delta Lake format on Google Cloud Storage (GCS).
 This job is designed to run as a containerized Spark application on Kubernetes.

 ## Overview

-The gold ETL job reads processed data from the silver Delta table in GCS, performs aggregations (such as brewery counts by type, country, state, and city) and writes the results to the gold Delta table.
+The gold ETL job reads processed data from the silver Delta table in GCS, performs aggregations (such as brewery counts by type, country, state and city) and writes the results to the gold Delta table.
 It ensures that the analytics layer is always up-to-date and optimized for downstream consumption.
 The job also manages Delta Lake housekeeping tasks, such as vacuuming old data versions.

 ## Codebase Breakdown